Fishlake St. Cuthbert - Restoration Programme

 iii) repairing the north aisle roof to Lady Chapel roof joint, again correcting historic lead-work errors

-iv) stabilising the north aisle chancel screen
+iv) stabilizing the north aisle chancel screen

 v) lead gutter to wall re-pointing